 Yarra Valley Chocolaterie, 35 Old Healesville Rd cnr Melba Hwy, Yarra Glen VIC

 An upmarket winery and cellar door with pram access, high chairs and outdoor games.
 Full review.

 Oakridge Wines, Maroondah Highway, Coldstream Yarra Valley 03 9738 9900

 Some of the best pizza I’ve had EVER had.
 Full review.

-A child-friendly pub with classic pub fare and an amazing Bombe Alaska!
+A child-friendly pub with classic pub fare and a fantastic outdoor beer garden with nature play area.
 Full review.

 A cool cafe at the foothills of the Yarra Valley in Lilydale.
-Full review.
+Hutch & Co review.

 An architecturally stunning winery in Yarra Glen with a contemporary art gallery museum next door.
-Full review.
+TarraWarra Estate review.

-Rochford Wines is one of the most popular family friendly wineries in the Yarra Valley.
+Rochford Wines is one of the most popular family-friendly wineries in the Yarra Valley.
 At their restaurant Isabella’s the service and attention to detail for those with little ones is notable.
-Full review.
+Isabella at Rochford Wines review.

 400 Gradi Yarra Valley, Enter via Rochford Wines main gate on Hill Road and follow 400 Gradi signage, 878-880 Maroondah Hwy Coldstream VIC 3770